 The configuration file, which can be found in

-It is very likely that you won’t need to modify this file, as the automatically-generated one should be sufficient to create a working package.
+It is very likely that you won’t need to modify this file, as the automatically-generated one should be sufficient to create a working bundle.
 However, in some cases, you may want to edit it prior to the creation of the package to add or remove files used by your experiment.
 This can be particularly useful, for instance, to remove big files that can be obtained elsewhere when reproducing the experiment, to keep the size of package small, and also to remove sensitive information that the experiment may use.
 The configuration file can also be used to edit the main command line, to add or remove environment variables, and to edit information regarding input/output files.

 The first part of the configuration file gives general information with respect to the experiment and its runs, including command lines, environment variables, working directory, and machine information.
 Also, each run has a unique identifier (given by